danalaufer/firearm-mortality/README.md

 </p>
 From this regression model I conclude that there is a positive linear relationship between firearm sales and deaths by firearms in the United States.
+<p>&nbsp;</p>
+For a more in depth analysis of this project, see the firearm analysis PDF.